 - Runny nose (only for snorting)

-The long-term side effects of cocaine usage are very severe. not only can prolonged cocaine usage create issues with addiction, but it can lead to heart failure and heart disease which are often fatal.
-There are also specific side effects that can occur based on the method of consumption.
+The long-term side effects of cocaine usage are very severe.
+Not only can prolonged cocaine usage create issues with addiction, but it can lead to heart failure and heart disease, which are often fatal.
+In addition, there are also specific side effects that can occur based on the method of consumption.

 There are also side effects that do not relate to a person’s physical health.
 Mental health issues and financial issues can occur from cocaine usage.
 These are exacerbated by continued or extended cocaine usage.

 Mental health can become a factor in addiction very quickly.
-As a person becomes more addicted to cocaine, they will often increase the dosage they are taking.
-The dosages will become stronger and more frequent.
+As a person becomes more addicted to cocaine, they will often increase their dosage.
+As a result, the dosages will become stronger and more frequent.
 The increased presence of cocaine in the body can change the chemistry in the brain, resulting in issues regarding behavior, mood, mental health, and addiction.

 Another side effect of prolonged cocaine usage is poor sleep.
-Once the brain chemistry has been thrown off, it affects the natural rhythm of the body.
+Once the brain chemistry has been thrown off, it affects the body’s natural rhythm.
 This will disrupt the sleep schedule and can keep a user to stay awake for days on end.
-This is exacerbated by the fact that cocaine is a stimulant, which increases blood flow throughout the body, and makes the brain stay active.
-Lack of sleep mixed with a chemical imbalance in the brain can also cause a delayed reaction time, which can have a huge impact on a person’s ability to stay physically safe.
+This is exacerbated by the fact that cocaine is a stimulant, which increases blood flow throughout the body and keeps the brain active.
+Lack of sleep and a chemical imbalance in the brain can also cause a delayed reaction time, which can have a huge impact on a person’s ability to stay physically safe.

 Over time, the body’s natural defenses and immunities to common illnesses will fade away, and the user will become more prone to illness.
 The user will also be at risk for lung problems, stomach and digestive problems, and heart issues.

 Cocaine is a unique drug because it does not have any physical withdrawal symptoms that are observable like other drugs such as alcohol or benzodiazepines.
 Almost all of the symptoms are internal or emotional.
-Because the symptoms of withdrawal are not physical, the withdrawal process is not typically considered as dangerous as withdrawal from some other drugs.
+Because withdrawal symptoms are not physical, the withdrawal process is not typically considered as dangerous as withdrawal from some other drugs.

 There are three phases of cocaine withdrawal.
-To understand the full timeline of withdrawal, we must walk through the 3 stages.
+To understand the full withdrawal timeline, we must walk through each one.

 The first stage is the crash.
-The crash starts quickly after a heavy cocaine binge ends, generally within a few hours or a few days after the last dosage.
+The crash starts quickly after a heavy cocaine binge ends, generally within a few hours or days after the last dosage.
 During the crash, the user will begin to feel symptoms such as moodiness, anxiety, fatigue, irritability, depression, and unhappiness.
-Physically, their appetite often returns and they are exhausted.
+Physically, their appetite often returns, and they are exhausted.